Natalie Hinds is a 2021 Olympian and 20x All-American for the University of Florida.

 Hinds had another successful season as a sophomore — she had three individual All-America honors and three relay All-America honors.
 Hinds set a Florida Record in the 100-yard free (47.40) and 50-yard free (21.66), but was also a member of the 200-yard medley relay that won a bronze, the 400-yard medley that took 4th and swam on the 9th place 200-yard freestyle relay.

-Hinds made history as a junior as she and Neal and Manuel became the first African-American swimmers to go 1-2-3 in a single event.
-Besides her bronze medal finish in the 100-yard free, Hinds also took 5th in the 100-yard fly.
+Hinds made history as a junior as she, Lia Neal and Simone Manuel became the first African-American swimmers to go 1-2-3 in a single event.
+Besides her bronze medal finish in the 100-yard free, Hinds also took 5th in the 100-yard fly and helped Florida to a 7th place finish in the 400 free relay.

 At the 2014 Phillips 66 National Championships Hinds competed in five individual events, and went best times in three.
 A year later she swam the 2015 Championships, but failed to advance to the championship finals in her individual events.